OctopusDeploy/docs/docs/projects/variables/worker-pool-variables.md

 ## Worker Pool Variable examples

 Worker pool variables have multiple use cases for consideration during set up.
-The benefit of Worker Pool variables is that you can use them separately or combine the examples.
+The benefit of worker pool variables is that you can use them separately or combine the examples.

 ### Environment